com-480-data-visualization/com-480-project-story-tellers/Milestone 2.md

 ### Team

-We will also introduce our team members in the end of the website scroll
+We will also introduce our team members in the end of the website.

 ## Tools and past lectures to use